 The most common types of cookies are HTTP cookies.
 You can control these using the process described above, in the “How to manage cookies” section of this policy.
 As well as HTTP cookies, there are other technologies that work in a similar way to cookies called LSOs.
 Please note that, at the time of writing this policy, ICMP does not use any LSOs.

 If you want to stop websites from placing cookies on your computer, it is possible to make changes in the options of your web browser.
-You should note however, by doing this some functions of the Crest Nicholson websites may not work correctly.
+You should note however, by doing this some functions of the ICMP website may not work correctly.

 online guides for the most up to date and popular browsers available:

 - Firefox 12